 A fundamental principle of mathematics is that two equal expressions are interchangeable.
-If you have established that x = y + z, then you are allowed to substitute y + z for x, or the other way around, in any other expression, as long as you are careful to parenthesize to avoid problems with operator precedence and associativity.
+If you have established that x=y+z, then you are allowed to substitute y+z for x, or the other way around, in any other expression, as long as you are careful to parenthesize to avoid problems with operator precedence and associativity.
 Functional programming is designed to follow that principle as well.
 The only issue should be one of efficiency.
-That principle suggests that expression (Let x = f(1).
-0) must produce result 0, the result of replacing all occurrences of x by f(1) in expression 0.
-But in Cinnameg, Let statements are eager, and expression (Let x = f(1).
-0) evaluates f(1) before moving on; if evaluation of f(1) runs forever, the expression will never produce result 0.
+That principle suggests that expression $(0 \mid ! x = f(1).)$ must produce result 0, the result of replacing all occurrences of x by f(1) in expression 0.
+But in Cinnameg, definitions are eager, and expression $(0 \mid !x = f(1).)$ evaluates f(1) before moving on; if evaluation of f(1) runs forever, the expression will never produce result 0.
 So, with eager evaluation, performing a substitution can change the result of an expression from an infinite computation to an actual result and the other way around.

 Lazy evaluation comes to the rescue.
-Cinnameg offers another kind of definition, Define x = e %Define, which is lazy; it creates a promise for e, binding x to that promise.
-Expression (Define x = f(1).
-0) does have value 0, since f(1) will not be computed at all.
+Cinnameg offers another kind of definition, !x = e., which is lazy; it creates a promise for e, binding x to that promise.
+Expression (0 | !x = f(1).) does have value 0, since f(1) will not be computed at all.

 You can see the same thing at work when a conditional expression is used.
 From a mathematical standpoint, you should be able to give names to common subexpressions that must have the same value.
-The substitution rule suggests that expression If r = 0 then f(z) else If r > 0 then 2f(z) else 0 %If %If should always produce the same result as Define y = f(z).
-If r = 0 then y = 1 then then y = 1 then the two are not always the same, since an infinite computation of y = 1 then the trouble when y = 1 then the two are not always the same, since an infinite computation of y = 1 then the two are
+The substitution rule suggests that expression If r == 0 then f(z) else If r > 0 then 2f(z) else 0 %If %If should always produce the same result as! y = f(z).
+If r == 0 then y = 1 then y = 1